Exact Coherent Structures in Fully Developed Two-Dimensional Turbulence: Discussion

 The presence of large-scale coherent structures is well-known \citep{clercx2009,boffetta2012} to lead to substantial deviations from the predictions of KLB theory which assumes implicitly or explicitly \citep{kraichnan1975} that small scales add up incoherently.
 Indeed the presence of large-scale structure implies strong coherence at small scales as well.
 As our results illustrate, the relative position of the vortices and hence the orientation of the extensional flow remains nearly constant, implying strong correlations between the orientation of vorticity filaments at all scales.
 These strong correlations explain why the observed power law exponent $\alpha$ deviates so strongly from the KLB prediction for the turbulent flow considered here.

-The temporal variation in the value of the exponent (cf. \autoref{f:spectrum}(b)) is particularly interesting as it points to the direct relationship between the flux of vorticity between scales and the transport properties of different UPOs that describe the large-scale flow.
-While the large-scale flow itself changes in a rather smooth manner, the exponent changes in a rather irregular fashion.
-This is not very surprising since the transport properties of time-periodic flows can vary in a rather irregular fashion with parameters, as studies of Lagrangian chaos illustrate \citep{ottino1989}.
-Perhaps the best known example of such irregular behavior in chaotic systems is provided by the windows of periodic dynamics interspersed within the chaotic parameter interval of the logistic map.
+{Rather counter-intuitively, while the properties of the large-scale flow, which control the dynamics of small-scale vorticity and hence the direct cascade, tend to change slowly and smoothly, the scaling exponent changes rather abruptly and unpredictably, as illustrated by \autoref{f:spectrum}(b).
+This observation echoes a similar one made by \citet{ottino1989} who noticed that transport properties of time-periodic two-dimensional flows can change in a rather irregular fashion when their parameters are varied smoothly.
+Transport and mixing of passive scalars is a result of Lagrangian chaos, and chaotic sets are known to exhibit irregular dependencies on parameters.
+Perhaps the best known example of such irregular dependence is provided by the windows of periodic dynamics of the logistic map (characterized by poor mixing) interspersed within the chaotic parameter interval (characterized by good mixing).}